semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

     </Tabs>

-1. Log in to Semgrep Cloud Platform:
+1. Log in to Semgrep AppSec Platform:
     ```sh
     semgrep login
     ```